iamsquare/complex.js/docusaurus/docs/operations/type-checking.md

 ## isZero

-Checks if a complex number is zero.
+Checks if a complex number is zero: $z = 0$.

+A complex number is zero if both its real and imaginary parts are approximately zero (within epsilon tolerance).

 ```typescript
 isZero(z: Complex): boolean